 These kits can include concrete blocks or pavers and usually cost between $500 and $1,250.

 Patios, Seating & Enclosures

-The prices quoted above are for materials and do not include enclosures; which could cost up to $15,000 for a complete patio, or a seating area about $2,500.
+The prices quoted above are for materials and do not include enclosures, which could cost up to $15,000 for a complete patio.
+Simply adding a seating area can cost around $2,500.
 It really depends on which material you will use for seating, but the cheapest method is to use the same material as the fire pit, and it looks natural too.

 Built-in seating or enclosures will likely increase the cost significantly, as they require more labor and material than a simple pre-made kit.

 It’s common to install a patio to surround the fire pit and sit on.
-One type to consider, if you choose a brick pavers fire pit, is a paver patio.
-It will cost between $8 – $20 per square foot.
+One type to consider if you choose a brick pavers fire pit is a paver patio.
+It will cost between $8 to $25 per square foot.